 On an iOS device, the notification looks like this:

 Another way to send files via AirDrop is to use the Sharing menu.
-On iOS, tap the Share button, then you'll see the AirDrop section populate with any devices in range that can accept files.
+On iOS, tap the Share button, then you’ll see the AirDrop section populate with any devices in range that can accept files.
 On the Mac, right-click a file, then choose Share > AirDrop to bring up a dialog asking you which device you want to send a file.
+Or click the share icon in Safari, or in the Finder, to bring up a sharing dialog; click AirDrop, then choose who you want to send the item to.

 And you can send more than just files.
 You can send web pages from a browser, tweets from a Twitter client, a song from the Music app on iOS, and more.
 Wherever you see the share button—the small square with the upward-pointing arrow—you can share something via AirDrop.